Tag Archives: 22lr

 Introduction

-Semi-automatic 22 pistols have been a bit of a conundrum in the past, it seems every manufacturer has tried to make one that is both reliable and feature filled.
+Semi-automatic 22 pistols have been a bit of a conundrum in the past.
+It seems every manufacturer has tried to make one that is both reliable and feature filled.
 But there always seems to be a shortcoming or compromise.
-When I first put hands on the Taurus TX22 years ago, I had a preconceived notion that it too would become another obligatory 22 pistol that was almost good enough.
-That was the initial TX22 pistol, but today we are going to look at one of the newest TX22 models, and see if it measures up, or exceeds what we are used to.
+When I first put hands on the Taurus TX22 years ago.
+I had a preconceived notion that it too would become another obligatory 22 pistol that was almost good enough.
+That was the initial TX22 pistol, but today we are going to look at one of the newest TX22 models.
+To see if it measures up, or exceeds what we are used to.
 I am happy to bring you a review of the TX22 Compact pistol from Taurus USA.

 The TX22 Compact

 The small pistol also features a standard picatinny accessory rail under the muzzle for attaching whatever light or aiming accessory you’d prefer.
-Like its larger sibling, the TX22 Compact also features a threaded barrel, and comes with a suppressor collar to install your favorite hush-tube.
+Like its larger sibling, the TX22 Compact also features a threaded barrel.
+And comes with a factory suppressor collar to install your favorite hush-tube.
 At the rear of the frame there is an ambidextrous safety that is easily manipulated with the firing-hand thumb.

 My very first impression of the TX22 Compact was its weight, it felt incredibly light.
 This is surely due to the polymer construction and aluminum parts.
 And much the same way as the full size TX22, I immediately fell in love with the grip.
 It fits my hand perfectly and the texturing makes it very easy to keep hold of.
 The lightweight and comfortable grip had already hooked me, but would it perform as good as it looked and felt?
 If my initial feelings were right, I was pretty confident that this pistol would be a winner.